gethinode/hinode/content/en/blog/markdown.md

 It doesn't have to be numbers, words can also be used[^mynote].
 However, it will be replaced by a number when rendered.

+The footnotes can be placed anywhere in the document, but when rendered, will be placed at the bottom of the page.

 [^1]: This is my footnote.
 [^2]: The first line is post-fixed with 2 spaces.
   The second line is pre-fixed with two spaces.